 Handling Specific Instances of the OECD Guidelines for Multinational Enterprises

-The OECD Guidelines comprise recommendations issued by states to multinational companies.
+The OECD Guidelines comprise recommendations issued by states to multinational enterprises.
 They provide non-binding principles and standards for responsible business conduct in a global context consistent with applicable laws.

 Finland is committed to promoting compliance with the OECD Guidelines.
 The Guidelines are supported by a mechanism of National Contact Points (NCPs), which are established by compliant governments to promote and implement the Guidelines.
-The NCPs also serve as a liaison and offer a forum for the settlement of disputes with regard to the application of the directives in individual cases.
+The NCPs also serve as a liaison and offer a forum for the settlement of disputes with regard to the application of the Guidelines in specific instances.

-Implementation of the guidelines in a specific instance refers to a situation where a party wishes to establish whether a specific multinational enterprise has operated in compliance with the guidelines.
+Implementation of the Guidelines in a specific instance refers to a situation where a party wishes to establish whether a specific multinational enterprise has operated according to the Guidelines.
 In such cases, the Ministry of Economic Affairs and Employment together with the Committee on Corporate Social Responsibility acts as the Finnish OECD National Contact Point (Government Decree 591/2008).
-Upon request of the Ministry, the Committee gives its opinion on whether the enterprise has complied with the Guidelines or not.
+Upon request of the Ministry, the Committee gives its opinion on whether the enterprise has operated according to the Guidelines.

 For further information on the OECD Guidelines, see page Key guidelines on CSR.